awsdocs/aws-control-tower-guide/doc_source/what-is-control-tower.md

 If you are hosting more than a handful of accounts, it’s beneficial to have an orchestration layer that facilitates account deployment and account governance\.
 With AWS Control Tower, end users on your distributed teams can provision new AWS accounts quickly\.
 Meanwhile your central cloud administrators know that all accounts are aligned with centrally established, company\-wide compliance policies\.

-For more information about the working with AWS Control Tower and the best practices outlined in the AWS multi\-account strategy, see [Create your landing zone as a well\-architected AWS environment](aws-multi-account-landing-zone.md#multi-account-guidance)\.
+For more information about the working with AWS Control Tower and the best practices outlined in the AWS multi\-account strategy, see [AWS multi\-account strategy: Best practices guidance](aws-multi-account-landing-zone.md#multi-account-guidance)\.

 ## Features<a name="features"></a>